blueOkiris/bgrm/README.md

 ### WebCam Replacement

 Dependencies:
+  - x86 or x64 only (mediapipe, a dependency, doesn't support ARM)
   - python >= 3.8 and < 3.11.
 3.10 is what's supported officially; 3.11 is broken due to mediapipe not supporting it yet
   - pip
   - v4l2loopback